merely-useful/py-rse/index.md

 Abbreviations and acronyms can be ambiguous
-(does `xcl` mean "Excel", "exclude", or "excellent"?), and can be be hard for non-native speakers to understand.
+(does `xcl` mean "Excel", "exclude", or "excellent"?), and can be hard for non-native speakers to understand.
 Following this rule doesn't necessarily require more typing: a good programming editor will \gref{auto-complete}{auto_completion} names for us.